MuraliKrishnaGarimella/web.dev/src/site/content/en/blog/lighthouse-ci/index.md

 description: |
   Learn how to setup Lighthouse CI and integrate it into developer workflows.
 hero: hero.png
-alt: "Lighthouse CI" displayed over a screenshot of Lighthouse CI server
+alt: Lighthouse CI displayed over a screenshot of Lighthouse CI server
 tags:
   - blog # blog is a required tag for the article to show up in the blog.
   - performance